dogmatiq/dogma/docs/adr/0009-immutable-keys.md

 We've decided to add an additional identifier to applications and handlers called the "key".

-The key's express purpose is for identifying associated data, and as such as more stringent requirements on its immutability.
+The key's express purpose is for identifying associated data, and therefore has more stringent requirements on its immutability than the name.

 We further recommend the use of an [RFC 4122] UUID as the format of all keys.
 UUIDs can be generated at the time the application or handler is first